atodorov284/air-quality-forecast/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 Contains the train-test split.
 │   └── raw            <- The original, immutable data dump.
 │
-├──.github             <- Contains automated workflows for reproducibility and flake8 checks.
+├──.github             <- Contains automated workflows for reproducibility, flake8 checks and scheduled updates.
 │
-├── docs               <- TODO: A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- Contains files to make the HTML documentation for this project usign Sphinx │
 ├───mlruns             <- Contains all the experiments ran using mlflow.
 │